Levi Strauss (LEVI) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the jeans maker had lost 2.65% over the past month, lagging the Retail-Wholesale sector's loss of 1.14% and outpacing the S&P 500's loss of 3.13% in that time.
+Coming into today, shares of the jeans maker had lost 6.08% in the past month.
+In that same time, the Retail-Wholesale sector lost 1.35%, while the S&P 500 lost 1.68%.

-Levi Strauss will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Levi Strauss to post earnings of $0.27 per share.
-This would mark a year-over-year decline of 32.5%.
+Investors will be hoping for strength from Levi Strauss as it approaches its next earnings release.
 Our most recent consensus estimate is calling for quarterly revenue of $1.55 billion, up 1.89% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.12 per share and revenue of $6.27 billion.
-These totals would mark changes of -25.33% and +1.65%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for Levi Strauss.
-These revisions help to show the ever-changing nature of near-term business trends.
+Investors might also notice recent changes to analyst estimates for Levi Strauss.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Levi Strauss is holding a Zacks Rank of #3 (Hold) right now.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+Levi Strauss currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Levi Strauss has a Forward P/E ratio of 12.5 right now.
-For comparison, its industry has an average Forward P/E of 13.61, which means Levi Strauss is trading at a discount to the group.
+In terms of valuation, Levi Strauss is currently trading at a Forward P/E ratio of 12.73.
+Its industry sports an average Forward P/E of 12.93, so we one might conclude that Levi Strauss is trading at a discount comparatively.

-Investors should also note that LEVI has a PEG ratio of 0.56 right now.
+We can also see that LEVI currently has a PEG ratio of 0.57.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
 LEVI's industry had an average PEG ratio of 1.26 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report